jkupchanko/jkupchanko/README.md

 My background sits between development and developer support.
 I’ve worked on smart contracts, front-end apps, documentation, and developer tooling, and I spend a lot of time helping builders figure out why something isn’t working and how to fix it.
 A lot of that work happens through guides, tutorials, and troubleshooting with developers who are trying to deploy or integrate new tools.

-I’ve worked with technologies like React, JavaScript, Solidity, Move, and SQL while building and supporting developer platforms.
+I’ve worked with technologies like React, JavaScript, Solidity, Move, AI, and SQL while building and supporting developer platforms.
 I enjoy breaking down complex systems, improving onboarding paths, and turning confusing setup processes into something people can actually follow.</p>

 <details>
 <summary><h3>👨‍💻 John's Coding Journey</h3></summary>